lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 For program operations, the program data and its associated integrity are propagated into the flash controller.
 If an integrity error is seen, an error is registered in {{< regref "FAULT_STATUS.PROG_INTG_ERR" >}}.

-#### ECC Related Read Errors
+#### ECC and ICV Related Read Errors

-In addition to transmission integrity errors described above, the flash can also emit read errors based on [ECC checks](#flash-ecc).
+In addition to transmission integrity errors described above, the flash can also emit read errors based on [ECC and ICV checks](#flash-ecc-and-icv).

-Flash reliability ECC errors (multi-bit errors) and integrity ECC errors (storage errors) are both reflected as in-band errors to the entity that issued the transaction.
+Flash reliability ECC errors (multi-bit errors) and integrity check errors (integrity check errors) are both reflected as in-band errors to the entity that issued the transaction.
 That means if a host direct read, controller initiated read or hardware initiated read encounters one of these errors, the error is directly reflected in the operation status.

-Further, reliability / integrity ECC errors are also captured in {{< regref "FAULT_STATUS" >}} and can be used to generate fatal alerts.
+Further, reliability ECC / integrity check errors are also captured in {{< regref "FAULT_STATUS" >}} and can be used to generate fatal alerts.
-The reason ECC errors are captured not captured in {{< regref "STD_FAULT_STATUS" >}} is because it is assumed 2-bit errors can occur in real usage.
+The reason these are not captured in {{< regref "STD_FAULT_STATUS" >}} is because 1 or 2 bit errors can occur in real usage due to environmental conditions, thus they do not belong to the standard group of structural errors.
 If we assume 2-bit errors can occur, then software must have a mechanism to recover from the error instead of [escalation](#flash-escalation).

 #### Flash Escalation